-1 2 Two volcanic tsunami events caused by trapdoor faulting at a submerged caldera near Curtis and Cheeseman Islands in the Kermadec Arc 3 4 5 Osamu Sandanbata ^{1,2†} , Shingo Watada 1 , Kenji Satake 1 , Hiroo Kanamori 3 , and Luis Rivera 4 6 7 1 Earthquake Research Institute, the University of Tokyo, Tokyo, Japan.
+Two volcanic tsunami events caused by trapdoor faulting at a submerged caldera 1 near Curtis and Cheeseman Islands in the Kermadec Arc 2 3 Osamu Sandanbata^{1,2†}, Shingo Watada1, Kenji Satake1, Hiroo Kanamori3, and Luis 4 5 Rivera4 6 7 1 Earthquake Research Institute, the University of Tokyo, Tokyo, Japan.
 8 2 National Research Institute for Earth Science and Disaster Resilience, Ibaraki, Japan.
 9 3 Seismological Laboratory, California Institute of Technology, Pasadena, CA, USA.
 10 4 Université de Strasbourg, CNRS, ITES UMR 7063, Strasbourg F-67084, France.
 11 12 Corresponding author: Osamu Sandanbata (osm3@bosai.go.jp) 13 †Now at National Research Institute for Earth Science and Disaster Resilience, Ibaraki, Japan.
-14 15 Key Points: 16 17 • Unusual tsunamis were caused by two M_w 5.8 volcanic earthquakes in 2009 and 2017 near Curtis and Cheeseman Islands in the Kermadec Arc.
-18 19 • By analyzing tsunami and seismic data of the 2017 event, we suggest that the trapdoor faulting occurred at a submerged resurgent caldera.
-20 21 22 23 24 25 26 • Trapdoor faulting found at global calderas had abnormally large fault slips, implying their atypical earthquake physics.
+14 15 Key Points: • Unusual tsunamis were caused by two M_w 5.8 volcanic earthquakes in 2009 and 2017 16 near Curtis and Cheeseman Islands in the Kermadec Arc.
+17 • By using tsunami and seismic data of the 2017 event, we suggest that a trapdoor 18 19 faulting event occurred at a submerged resurgent caldera.
+20 Trapdoor faulting events at calderas had abnormally large slips, possibly due to the fault-reservoir interaction in calderas.
+21 22

-27 Abstract
+Abstract

-- 28 Two submarine earthquakes (M_w 5.8) occurred near volcanic islands, Curtis and Cheeseman, in - 29 the Kermadec Arc in 2009 and 2017.
-Following both earthquakes, similar tsunamis with wave - 30 heights of about a meter, larger than expected from their moderate seismic magnitudes, were - 31 observed by coastal tide gauges.
-We investigate the source mechanism for both earthquakes by - 32 analyzing tsunami and seismic data of the 2017 event.
-Tsunami waveform analysis indicates - that the earthquake uplifted a submerged caldera around the islands.
-Combined analysis of - 34 tsunami and seismic data suggests that trapdoor faulting, involving intra-caldera fault slip and 35 magma reservoir deformation, occurred due to magma overpressure in the reservoir, possibly - 36 in association with caldera resurgence.
-The relationship between the fault slip and seismic - 37 magnitude for trapdoor faulting at global calderas is different from that for regular earthquakes, - 38 reflecting the peculiar earthquake physics at calderas.
+- Two submarine earthquakes $(M_w 5.8)$ occurred near volcanic islands, Curtis and Cheeseman, in - 25 the Kermadec Arc in 2009 and 2017.
+Following both earthquakes, similar tsunamis with wave - 26 heights of about a meter, larger than expected from their moderate seismic magnitudes, were - observed by coastal tide gauges.
+We investigate the source mechanism for both earthquakes by - analyzing tsunami and seismic data of the 2017 event.
+Tsunami waveform analysis indicates - 29 that the earthquake uplifted a submerged caldera around the islands.
+Combined analysis of - 30 tsunami and seismic data suggests that trapdoor faulting, or sudden intra-caldera fault slip - 31 interacted with magma reservoir deformation, occurred due to magma overpressure, possibly in - 32 association with caldera resurgence.
+The earthquake scaling relationship for trapdoor faulting - events at three calderas deviates from that for regular earthquakes, possibly due to the fault- - 34 reservoir interaction in calderas.

-39 Plain Language Summary
+Plain Language Summary

-- 40 Most tsunamis are generated by large earthquakes with seismic magnitudes M > -7, but two - 41 moderate-sized earthquakes with only M 5.8 near volcanic islands, north of New Zealand, - 42 generated unusual tsunamis with a maximum wave height of about a meter.
-In this study, we - 43 examine the unusual source mechanism of the volcanic earthquakes that caused unexpected - tsunamis.
-By analyzing the records of tsunamis and seismic waves from the earthquakes, we - 45 suggest that the inside of a curved fault system beneath a submerged volcano with a caldera - 46 structure suddenly moved upward, together with a large intra-caldera fault slip and a volume - 47 increase of a shallow magma reservoir.
-Overpressure created by magma accumulation beneath - 48 the submarine caldera recurrently induces meter-scale tsunamis without significant ground - 49 motions, calling for attention to tsunami hazards from submarine calderas.
+- Most tsunamis are generated by large earthquakes with seismic magnitudes $M > \sim 7$, but two - 37 moderate-sized earthquakes with only M 5.8 near volcanic islands, north of New Zealand, - 38 generated unusual tsunamis with a maximum wave height of about a meter.
+In this study, we - 39 examine the unusual source mechanism of the volcanic earthquakes that caused unexpected - 40 tsunamis.
+By analyzing the records of tsunamis and seismic waves from the earthquakes, we - 41 suggest that the inside of a curved fault system beneath a submerged volcano with a caldera - 42 structure suddenly moved upward, together with a large intra-caldera fault slip and a volume - 43 increase of a shallow magma reservoir.
+Overpressure created by magma accumulation beneath - 44 the submarine caldera recurrently induces meter-scale tsunamis without significant ground - 45 motions, calling for attention to tsunami hazards from submarine calderas.

-50 1 Introduction
+1 Introduction